mirego/ekiden/host/README.md

   ```

 ### Copy Files
 Still from your local machine, copy a few files from this repository.
 The `domain.crt` file is the certificate required to access the VM registry.
-It can be found in 1password.
 The `.env` contains secrets for the runner (see `.env.example` for a template).
-The values for this file can also be found in 1password.
 An ssh key is also installed on the host to facilitate the connection to the VM.

+Those values can all be found in 1Password’s `Shared - GitHub Actions SHR` vault.

   ```
   $ scp .zshrc admin@<HOST_IP>